microsoft/MixedRealityToolkit-Unity/Documentation/README_HandCoach.md

-# Hand Coach
+# Hand coach
 ![](../Documentation/Images/HandCoach/MRTK_UX_HandCoach_Main.jpg)

-Hand Coach is 3D modeled hand which is triggered when the system does not detect the user’s hands.
+Hand coach is 3D modeled hand which is triggered when the system does not detect the user’s hands.
 This is implemented as a “teaching” component that helps guide the user when the gesture has not been taught.
 If users have not done the specified gesture for a period, the hands will loop with a delay.
-Hand Coach could be used to represent pressing a button or picking up a hologram.
+Hand coach could be used to represent pressing a button or picking up a hologram.

 The current interaction model represents a wide variety of gesture controls such as scrolling, far select, and near tap.
-Below is a full list of existing Hand Coach examples:
+Below is a full list of existing Hand coach examples:

-- Near Tap – Used for buttons or close interactable objects
+- Near tap – Used for buttons or close interactable objects
-- Far Select – Used for objects that are far away
+- Far select – Used for objects that are far away
 - Move – Used to move a hologram in space
 - Rotate – Used to show how to rotate holograms or objects
 - Scale – Used to show how to manipulate holograms to be bigger or smaller
-- Hand Flip – Used for bringing up a UI start panel or Hand Menus
+- Hand flip – Used for bringing up a UI start panel or Hand Menus
 - Palm up – Used for hummingbird moment in out of the box experience.
 Another suggestion could be to bring up a UI start panel
 - Scroll – Used for scrolling a list or a long document